 In addition, the Group owns hotel properties and buildings.
 The Group is the registered owner of these property interests, including the underlying leasehold lands.
 Lump sum payments were made upfront to acquire these property interests.
 The leasehold land components of these owned properties are presented separately because the payments made can be allocated reliably.

-During the year, the Group also entered into short-term lease for staff quarters (2020: staff quarters and a warehouse).
+During the year, the Group entered into short-term lease for office and staff quarters (2021: staff quarters).